 - 3.5.1 Once the level of flood risk has been identified, including which fluvial flood zone the proposed development site lies within, the next step is to identify if it is necessary to apply the flood risk sequential test.
 The flood risk sequential test is not necessary for all development proposals in the Craven Local Plan area.
-For fluvial flood risk (watercourses and rivers), the sequential test is generally not necessary where the proposal is: - On land in Flood Zone 1; - For residential development on land allocated for housing in the Craven Local Plan: - For employment development on land allocated for employment in the Craven Local Plan; - For minor development set out in paragraph 164 of the NPPF;
+For fluvial flood risk (watercourses and rivers), the sequential test is generally not necessary where the proposal is: - On land in Flood Zone 1; - For residential development on land allocated for housing in the Craven Local Plan, in line with para 166 of the NPPF; - For employment development on land allocated for employment in the Craven Local Plan, in line with para 166 of the NPPF;